myrrlyn/website-content/ferrilab.md

   - badge: badge/Ferrilab-User_Guide-orange
     url: https://ferrilab.github.io/ferrilab
 ---

+## Doing Business

+The Wisconsin entity _Ferrilab Design, LLC_ serves as my professional agent for work on this software.
+It:

+- owns the publicly-available software that I produce
+- provides my professional service while producing this software
+- receives any financial awards granted for this software

+Or, more concisely, _Ferrilab Design, LLC_ exists to separate my hobby work from my regular employment, and to keep both of them separate from my personal life.
+The _Ferrilab_ project doesn’t make me any money (though if it helps you do so, please consider that I create and distribute it freely, and can only allocate effort for doing so as either I, or you, indicate a desire for me to do so), and this LLC is solely for organizational purposes.

+I have full-time employment with which I am quite satisfied.
+I am able to perform compensated, independent, work outside that, but not to the detraction of my day job.
+If you are interested in working with me on that limited basis, you may write to [`ferrilab@myrrlyn.net`](mailto:ferrilab@myrrlyn.net).

+## Public Works

 The _Ferrilab_ project is a collection of my work that has spun out of developing my primary project, `bitvec`.
 At the moment it is composed of these